nyudlts/ultraviolet-deposit/README.rst

 invenio-cli packages install <path to the local copy of the deposit-module>
 ```

-To run tests separately
+Any development with the module will require testing.
+To run tests separately, make sure you are using node 14, nvm 6 and python 3.8.
+Also, the ElasticSearch container must be running (check by running `docker ps`)

-Make sure you use node 14 and python 3.8 and elasticsearch container is running
+The testing process is:

 ```
 pipenv install --pre --dev